 (a) In each of three quarters of the year with no two successive source tests performed any closer than 30 days apart; or

-(b) At equal intervals over the operating period if the owner or operator demonstrates and the Department agrees that the device or activity operates or has operated for part of the year; or
+(b) At equal intervals over the operating period if the owner or operator demonstrates and DEQ agrees that the device or activity operates or has operated for part of the year; or

-(c) At any time during the year if the owner or operator demonstrates, and the Department agrees, that the process is or was not subject to seasonal variations.
+(c) At any time during the year if the owner or operator demonstrates, and DEQ agrees, that the process is or was not subject to seasonal variations.

 (5) The owner or operator must conduct the source tests to test the entire range of operating levels.
 At least one test must be conducted at minimum operating conditions, at normal or average operating levels, and at anticipated maximum operating levels.
 If the process rate is constant, all tests must be conducted at that rate.
-The owner or operator must submit documentation to the Department demonstrating a constant process rate.
+The owner or operator must submit documentation to DEQ demonstrating a constant process rate.

 (6) The owner or operator must determine an emission factor for each source test by dividing each test run, in pounds of emission per hour, by the applicable process rate during the source test run.
 At least nine emission factors must be plotted against the respective process rates and a regression analysis performed to determine the best fit equation and the correlation coefficient.
 If the correlation coefficient is less than 0.50, which indicates that there is a relatively weak relationship between emissions and process rates, the arithmetic average and standard deviation of at least nine emission factors must be determined.